bossley9/website/doc/setup.md

 # Setup (Vultr)

 1. Go to [https://channels.nixos.org](https://channels.nixos.org) to find the latest stable minimal x86_64 ISO url.
 2. Deploy a server in Vultr using the custom ISO link from earlier.
-I chose a plan with 1 GB RAM.
+I chose an Intel CPU plan with 1 GB RAM hosted in LA.
+I also made the hostname `webserver`.
 3. Log into the web console and copy over ssh keys to perform the rest of the installation via ssh.
     ```sh
     mkdir ~/.ssh
-    wget -O ~/.ssh/authorized_keys https://sam.bossley.xyz/keys
+    curl -o ~/.ssh/authorized_keys https://sam.bossley.xyz/keys
     cat ~/.ssh/authorized_keys # sanity check
     ```
     The following steps can now be performed via SSH (`ssh nixos@MY_IP_ADDRESS`).